uf-mil/mil/Getting-Started.md

 * Python, enough to know how to Google syntax questions

-* Linear Algebra, enough to explain least-squares and the significance of an eigenvector
+* Linear Algebra at a Khan Academy level

 * Calculus, enough to understand the meaning of a derivative

+* How to communicate and spell clearly (in English)

+# Suggested Background Knowledge

+You should know...

 * What a rotation matrix is in 2 and 3 dimensions (And why not to use Euler angles)

     * Bonus points for understanding how a 4x4 matrix can represent both [translation and rotation](https://en.wikipedia.org/wiki/Transformation_matrix#Affine_transformations) in 3D.

-* How to communicate and spell clearly (in English)

 ## If you are working in perception